dimivadi/LibraryRecommendation/README.md

 ## Installation instructions
+Currently system is used as a stand-alone java application.

+In order to install the app,
 1. Download and compile source code
+   (Note: it is advised to set explicitly the entry point at src/main/java/init/MainClass.java)
 2. Run the generated .jar file, providing up to 4GB of heap size, for better performance, using parameters -Xms4096 -Xmx4096